- Reference Number: HEY-235/2022

 Remember there are many causes for these symptoms and they are not necessarily associated with breast cancer.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Breast Care Nurses on Tel no: (01482) 622013.
+Should you require further advice on the information or issues contained in this leaflet, please do not hesitate to contact:

 General Advice and Consent